The openVA Toolkit for Verbal Autopsies: Conclusion

-In this paper, we introduce the \pkg{openVA} package.
-This is the first open-sourced software that implements and compares the major VA methods.
-The \pkg{openVA} package allows researchers to easily access the most recent tools that are previously difficult to work with or unavailable.
+In this paper, we introduce the \CRANpkg{openVA} package.
+This is the first open-source software that implements and compares the major VA methods.
+The \CRANpkg{openVA} package allows researchers to easily access the most recent tools that were previously difficult to work with or unavailable.
 It also enables the compatibility of multiple data input formats and significantly reduces the tedious work to pre-process different data formats specific to each algorithm.
-The software framework of the \pkg{openVA} package allows the integration of new methods in the future.
-The \pkg{openVA} package makes all the steps involved in analyzing VA data, i.e., data processing, model tunning and fitting, result summarization, and evaluation metrics, transparent and reproducible.
+The software framework of the \CRANpkg{openVA} package allows for the integration of new methods developed in the future.
+The \CRANpkg{openVA} package makes all the steps involved in analyzing VA data -- i.e., data processing, model tuning and fitting, summarizing results, and evaluation metrics -- transparent and reproducible.
 This contributes significantly to the public health community using VA.

-Finally, we note that several features that will be helpful for future development.
-First, many users of the \pkg{openVA} package may not be familiar with the command line tools or does not have access to \proglang{R} on their local machines.
+Finally, we make note of several features that will be helpful for future development.
+First, many users of the \CRANpkg{openVA} package may not be familiar with the command line tools or do not have access to R on their local machines.
 A well designed graphical user interface can be very useful in such settings.
 The work on the shiny web application, openVA app, is a first step towards making the package more accessible.
 The authors intend to extend it to a better front end hosted on secure centralized servers.
-Second, although in this paper, we aim to provide users with all the available methods for assigning causes of death, without comparing the accuracy and robustness between them, much future work is needed to systematically assess, compare, and combine these methods in a better analysis framework.
-Finally, the development of VA algorithms is still an active area of research and it would be possible to extend the \pkg{openVA} suite to incorporate better VA algorithms and new types of data such as free-text narratives.
+Second, although we aim to provide users with all the available methods for assigning causes of death, there is a lack of tools for comparing the accuracy and robustness between algorithms.
+Thus, much future work is needed to systematically assess, compare, and combine these methods in a better analytic framework.
+Finally, the development of VA algorithms is still an active area of research and it would be possible to extend the \CRANpkg{openVA} suite to incorporate better VA algorithms and new types of data such as free-text narratives.